What is the Tax Court?

 3) If the Appellant Loses his Case?
 Is there a Further Legal Recourse?

-- The judges have years of knowledge and experience in their field which will give the appellant a fair judgment.
-If the case is complex, it may be difficult for other courts to dispense the verdict without the assistance of the tax court judge.
+- The judges have years of knowledge and experience in their field, which will give the appellant a fair judgment.
+If the case is complicated, it may be difficult for other courts to dispense the verdict without the assistance of the tax court judge.

-They provide credible recourse to someone against the IRS as the panel of judges in a tax court who are well versed with the legal proceedings in court which will provide a fair verdict which often proves to be a boon to taxpayers.
+They provide credible recourse to someone against the IRS as the panel of judges in a tax court who are well versed with the legal proceedings in court, which will provide a fair verdict which often proves to be a boon to taxpayersTaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws..